What Is My Screen Resolution

 Now that you know your current resolution, let’s explore what those numbers mean, how they’ve evolved, and how to choose the best display for your needs.

-Understanding Screen Resolution
+Understanding Screen Resolution and Display Resolution

 At its core, screen resolution describes the total number of pixels your display uses to form an image.
 These pixels are arranged in a fixed grid across the screen, with each pixel contributing color and detail to what you see.